 On a side note, I can imagine this would be an absolutely dreamy place for a wedding… I mean look at it.
 I can already picture the fancy hats and dainty dresses.

 Because our stay was brief, we didn’t get to interact too much with the hotel staff.
 The receptionist who greeted us and brought us to our room was pleasant, but not especially warm or friendly.
-This would be my one criticism, that the staff were a little frosty in their demeanour.
+This would be my one criticism of the Homewood Park Hotel and Spa, that the staff were a little frosty in their demeanour.
 They weren’t as outwardly friendly as staff I’ve encountered in the past, but then again, it’s a bit hard to judge based on my one night there.

 To make up for it though, the hotel boasts several enticing amenities.
 To put things simply: a visit to the Homewood Park Hotel and Spa could be a vacation in itself.
 On the property is not only a spa, but an impressive award-winning restaurant that serves a range of dishes and specialties including afternoon tea.
 This restaurant was also where we enjoyed our hotel breakfast, which brought together a mix of continental favourites and made-to-order hot dishes (including my personal favourite – a full English breakfast!).
 Sadly, the full English arrived without my favourite bit – baked beans, but it was still wonderfully tasty.